Abbreviations- M, million; K,

 to see a larger version. |

 Canes Venatici.
-M94 is a barred spiral galaxy that has
+It is a barred spiral galaxy that has

 two rings around it (difficult to resolve in this image).